-Technical printing is a generic term used for functional printing projects that fall outside of industry standards, materials, processes, and specifications.
+Technical printing is a generic term used for functional printing projects that fall outside industry standards, materials, processes, and specifications.
 These projects require extremely tight tolerances and critical product specifications, typically belonging to highly regulated industries, such as the medical industry.
-The processes follow current Good Manufacturing Practices (cGMP), which are regulations enforced by the FDA to ensure products are consistently produced and meet quality standards.
+The processes follow current Good Manufacturing Practices (cGMP), which are regulations enforced by the FDA to ensure products consistently meet the required quality standards.
 Technical printing and functional printing are both used for similar applications, such as for membrane switches.
-However, they differ in that functional printing has more forgiving specifications and technical printing has much tighter specifications.
+But while functional printing has more forgiving specifications, technical printing has much tighter specifications.

 A common example of technically printed parts is printed electrodes, which are strips manufactured for electrochemical analysis.
 This involves technical printing because they are typically used in the highly regulated medical field, in applications such as diabetic test strips.
-When manufacturing printed electrodes, conductive lines are finely printed in great detail on polyester substrates, typically using conductive inks including carbons, silvers, and silver-silver chlorides.
+When manufacturing printed electrodes, conductive lines are intricately printed on polyester, typically using conductive inks including carbons, silvers, and silver-silver chlorides.

-With technical printing, applying a conductive ink to a surface is similar to how you would apply frosting to a cake.
+With technical printing, applying a conductive ink to a surface is similar to the process of applying frosting to a cake.
 When you squeeze a bag of frosting, a controlled amount comes out of an opening at the end.
 This same process is how conductive inks are applied as circuit lines on polyester substrates during technical printing.

 Many variables go into technical printing projects, such as the curing times and quality of inks, as well as the substrates and thicknesses used.
-These variables are controlled closely, especially when making electrodes for medical equipment.
-These parts go on very important equipment and could mean life or death in certain situations, such as buttons for a medicine administration device used for hospital patients or printed electrodes used in diagnostic labs for diseases.
+These variables are closely controlled, especially when making electrodes for medical equipment.
+These parts go on critical equipment and could mean life or death in certain situations, such as buttons for a medicine administration device used in hospitals or printed electrodes used in diagnostic labs for diseases.
 With years of experience in the medical industry and other highly regulated industries, GMN is a trusted manufacturer for technical printing projects.